TVersluijs/RGEE_Snowmelt/README.md

 <br />

 ### *09-RGEE_TomVersluijs_S2_Shapefile_Pixel_Snowmelt_LargeAreas.R
-Use Sentinel-2 data to create pixel-level maps (10m resolution) of the date of snowmelt for an area up to c.a.
+Use Sentinel-2 data to create pixel-level maps (20m resolution) of the date of snowmelt for an area up to c.a.
 200km2.
 Snowmelt is calculated per pixel by fitting a GAM through the average NDSI data and extracting the moment this GAM crosses a user specified
 NDSI threshold.
-This script requires that the shapefile of the study area is split-up into several smaller shapefiles to prevent memory issues on the GEE-server.
+This script requires that the shapefile of the study area is split-up into exactly four smaller shapefiles to prevent memory issues on the GEE-server.
 No composite image can be generated because this will result in computation errors.
-This script currently only works by splitting the main shapefile into four smaller shapefiles.

 <p float="left">
   <img align="top" src="./_pictures/09A-Sentinel2_Taymir_Shapefile_Subareas.png" width="49%" title="Shapefile split up into 4 subareas for Taymir (c.a.
 250km2)" />